 The round trip to and from the summit took me about two hours, with lots of stops for photos.
 Once I returned to the entrance at around 10:30 AM, the crowds had increased considerably, with tour guides waving flags for their groups.
 Aim to get to Fushimi Inari before 9:00 AM if you’d like to beat the crowds.

 I didn’t expect much from Kinkakuji, the “Golden Pavilion,” so I chose to go there in the afternoon.
 Once I saw the temple, I was surprised by how striking it was.
 It literally glowed in the daylight.

-I would have loved to spend more time admiring the temple, but the dense crowds made that impossible.
-C’est la vie in Kyoto.
+I would have loved to spend more time admiring the temple, but the dense crowds made that impossible–just a part of the tourist experience in Kyoto.